 In the case of maintenance and repairs that do not improve the overall value of an item or property, the IRS considers such costs to be expenses.
 This means landlords can deduct all of these costs in a single year.

-It is important to always be prepared with detailed records of repairs, maintenance, and capital improvements in the event of an audit.
+It is important always to be prepared with detailed records of repairs, maintenance, and capital improvements in the event of an audit.

 The key differences between capital improvements and repair and maintenance rely on two major factors: their classification and tax implications.
 These differences are outlined below.